 Book of Mormon Archaeological Forum (BMAF) , now a division of Book of Mormon Central, is pleased to announce the cotinuance of it's Book of Mormon Lands confereces, now in its 14th year.
 It will be held in Provo, Utah this year.
-There is no fee to attend,.
-Box lunches can be ordered in advance on the BMAF website (www.bmaf.org)
+There is a $20 fee which includes a box lunch.
+Advance registratii iis available on this website.

-Twp renowned art studios are coontributing significantly to the corpus of Book of Mormon art.
-One is Al Young Studios who have a special section dedicated to Book of Mormono people and events, The other is Glery Becerra Art.
+Two renowned art studios are contributing significantly to the corpus of Book of Mormon art.
+One is Al Young Studios who have a special section dedicated to Book of Mormon people and events, the other is Glery Becerra Art.
 Click on the names of the studios to go to their amply illustrated websites.

 Artist Chad Wicks points out, "There may be some slight issues referencing the death mask because it looks as though, from his skull and other accounts, that after he fell out of the window from being shot, he was struck in the face.
 This could have broken his jaw or disfigured him in other ways.
 However, no accounts from those who knew him suggest it looks nothing like him, so as far as what exactly Joseph looked like, the death mask is the best thing we have."